 International students who are interested in progressing on to one of the above courses are recommended to apply for the standalone International Foundation in Healthcare.

-We recommend that students on Public Health with Foundation Year, who wish to apply for a professional degree (nursing or ODP), apply before 15 January of the year they wish to study.
+We recommend that students on Public Health with Foundation Year who wish to apply for a professional degree (nursing or ODP) apply before 31 January of the year they wish to study.
 This ensures you have an equal opportunity to be considered for the course.

 Apply using the Internal Transfer Form, with the name of the course and campus you wish to apply for.

 You'll be offered a choice of interview dates.
-We interview based on values; read more information on the Interview process.
+We interview based on values; find out more about the interview process.

 If you are offered a place, you need to accept your place via e:Vision.
 It will be on the condition that you complete your foundation year and meet the conditions of your offer.